bakunawa-ops/Bakunawa-Sec/README.md

 ### Bakunawa-Sec

-Bakunawa-Sec is a laboratory for simple IT people and simple things.
-It is an open-learning space for amateur IT heldesk and a skill sharing platform for novice open-source technology hobbyists.
+Bakunawa-Sec is a laboratory for simple IT solutions in end user computing.
+And, it is also an open-learning space for amateur IT heldesk providing skill sharing platform for novice open-source technology hobbyists.
 Bakunawa-Sec builds, tests, and deploy tools for the following:

-- Home Laboratory Servers
+- Home Laboratory Servers for Amateurs
 - Network Engineering
 - Experimental Automation Projects
 - Software/Hardware Reverse Engineering
-- Commercial Desktop Hacking
+- Troubleshooting Commercial Desktops
 - IT Service Delivery

 Open for collab!